DHowett/DirColors/README.md

 * Parsing dircolors-formatted files
 * Colorizing filenames in default, table, wide and list-formatted renditions of file information.
 * Displaying the targets of symbolic links and directory junction points
+* Parsing `LS_COLORS` from your environment
+* Storing a dircolors-compatible `LS_COLORS` in your environment for coreutils

+For compatibility with existing utilities, DirColors will automatically read `$LS_COLORS` from the environment when it is loaded and write back to it when the color scheme is updated.

 ## Usage